Babylon Judged for Sins against Israel

-And with you I shatter the chariot and its rider,
+With you I shatter the chariot and its driver,

-And with you I shatter the farmer and his team,
+With you I shatter the farmer and his yoke of oxen,

-And with you I shatter governors and prefects.
+And with you I shatter governors and commanders.

-24“But I will repay Babylon and all the inhabitants of Chaldea for all their evil that they have done in Zion before your eyes,” declares the Lord.
+24“And I will [completely] repay Babylon and all the people of Chaldea for all the evil that they have done in Zion—before your very eyes [I will do it],” says the Lord.

 Who destroys the whole earth,” declares the Lord,

-And I will make you a burnt out mountain.
+And will make you a burnt mountain (extinct volcano).

-26They will not take from you even a stone for a corner
+26They will not take from you [even] a stone for a cornerstone

-But you will be desolate forever,” declares the Lord.
+But you will be desolate forever,” says the Lord.

-Summon against her the kingdoms of Ararat, Minni and Ashkenaz;
+Call against her the kingdoms of Ararat, Minni, and Ashkenaz.